cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 - A text embedding service exposed via either OpenAI-compatible or NVIDIA's Triton API.
 For running a local Triton server in Docker, see [triton_inference_server](../triton_inference_server/).
 - A chat completion service exposed via OpenAI-compatible API.
 - (Optional) LocationIQ geocoding service.
   - Context: Some of Zaha's features require geocoding i.e. the determination of geographical coordinates based on a location name.
-These include functionalities such as finding pollutant concentrations or the nearest carpark given a location name.
+These apply for use cases such as finding pollutant concentrations or the nearest carpark given a location name.
 By default the app will preferentially use the [API key-free geocoding service by Nominatim](https://nominatim.org/release-docs/latest/api/Search/).
 However, Nominatim does impose a rate limit (read more about [Nominatim's usage policy](https://operations.osmfoundation.org/policies/nominatim/)).
   - To avoid having geocoding requests denied, the app will also make requests to [LocationIQ](https://locationiq.com/), which requires an API key.
 At the time of writing, LocationIQ does offer a free plan for API access.
   - KIV: [set up a local Nominatim instance](https://nominatim.org/release-docs/latest/admin/Installation/) to remove dependency on external geocoding services.